Weather Forecasting For Photographers - Ebook

 - How to photograph fog.

 - How to photograph great sunrises and sunsets.

 - How to forecast precipitation.

 - Radar and satellite interpretation.

 ...and much more!
 I tried to strike a balance between the pretty pictures and general tips, and the more technical stuff.
-Contributing photographers include Erik Stensland and Todd Caudle, two of the best outdoor photographers in Colorado, and Mike Holingshead, a professional storm/weather photographer (who recently had a photo on the front page of National Geographic--congrats, Mike!)
+Contributing photographers include Erik Stensland and Todd Caudle, two of the best outdoor photographers in Colorado, and Mike Holingshead, a professional storm/weather photographer.
+I recently revised the book to account for new advances in weather forecasting, and incorporating feedback from some of the hundreds of photographers who have purchased my ebook.
 I hope you find this book useful to your hobby or career! -Stan Rose